 Iota Iota Iota (Triota) Women's Studies Honor Society

 The Associated Students of the University of Montana (ASUM) has officially recognized Iota Iota Iota (Triota) Women's Studies Honor Society as a student group.
-Triota's goal is to promote interest in women's and gender studies, to promote volunteerism and advocacy, and to honor the academic prowess and volunteerism of WGSS students.
-The Women's and Gender Studies Program is excited to begin recruiting interested students for Triota this spring.
-Please inform your students of this opportunity and direct them to contact Jamie Boschee at email@example.com for more information.
+Triota's goal is to promote interest in women's and gender studies, to promote volunteerism and advocacy, and to honor the academic prowess of Women's and Gender Studies students.
+The group will being meeting in fall 2015.
+Interested students should contact Jamie Boschee at email@example.com for more information.

 Montana Gender Alliance Meeting